Search

 Back to top

-• Inspect hardware for cracks, dents, bends, rust, signs of deformation, or other defects.
-Replace the belt if the "D" ring is not at a 90 degree angle and does not move vertically independent of the body pad or "D" saddle.
+• Inspect hardware for cracks, dents, bends, rust, corrosion, sharp edges, signs of deformation, or other defects.
+Replace the belt if the D ring does not sit appropriately and does not move vertically independent of the body pad or saddle.

 • Make sure that any hardware is not cutting into or damaging the belt or harness.